 If you haven’t met me (Hey!!) my name is Joni and I am the founder of The Transaction Coordinator Bootcamp and a Real Estate Broker since 1987...yes 1987!
 I help entrepreneurs like you ditch the 9-5 grind, launch, and grow your own Virtual Independent Real Estate Transaction Coordinator business working from home.

 I have been selling houses for many years and coordinated all my own transactions so I know firsthand what it takes!
 If you want to learn how to create, launch, and run your own home-based business as an in-demand Virtual Real Estate Transaction Coordinator then you’ve come to the right place!
-You can also download my Free 10 Tips Guide below.
+You can also download my Free TC Starter Guide below.

 SHOW UP, FOLLOW UP, AND NETWORKING